Acid is bitter

 It is easy to take the view that Mr Vandergunst is a rabble-rouser, that he seeks a vendetta against those who were so insouciant of the life of a university student who simply wanted to belong to a club.

 Mr Vandergunst has flair, and style, and speaks his mind.
 And, when push comes to shove, I believe he is right.
 Belgium’s general public has as much right to know who the miscreants were in this sad, shameful affair as they have to know the identity of the man who killed Julie and Mélissa.
 They committed a crime.
 They have been found guilty.
 I am all in favour of protecting the innocence of those who are presumed innocent until proved guilty.
-But protecting the identifies of those who are condemned at law for a crime against society?
+But protecting the identities of those who are condemned at law for a crime against society?
 They can surely expect no such favourable treatment?

 Acid is sour, Acid is bitter and Acid is right.